 Building a loyal customer following can be easy if your clients have a great customer experience.
-Whether it is on your website, phone, or face-to-face, it is important for you to build a great relationship with your customers.
+Whether it is on your website, phone, or face-to-face, it is vital to build a great bond with your customers.

 Why Is a Great Customer Experience Important?

-When your business offers great customer service your company is building trust with that individual.
+When you offer great customer service you are building trust with that individual.
 Also, you are doing what you say you will do.
-If you offer a guarantee and you give a refund or something equal, your customers appreciate that.
+If you offer a guarantee and you give a refund or something of equal value, your customers appreciate that.
 Once they see you will do what you say (and with compassion), they are more likely to trust you.

 When your customer feels like you are listening to their complaints, they start becoming loyal when you fix the issue.
 Most customers understand a mistake can happen.
-It’s how a mistake is handled that builds customer loyalty.
+It is how you handle it.
+When you are up front and honest, you build customer loyalty.

 Creates Brand Endorsements

-Once your customer trusts you and loyalty has been created, then they start telling others about their experience.
+Once they trust you and loyalty has been created, then they start telling others about their experience.
 They will also tell everyone about their bad experience.
-Furthermore, positive endorsements from others are more powerful than any marketing method.
+Furthermore, positive reviews from others are more powerful than any marketing method.

 Creates Happy Employees